-Q17.
+Q21.
 The portfolio says: "Answered questions set by the trainer".
 What questions do I set?

 Questions must relate to the knowledge and competence sections and are informed by your own professional 'working' knowledge of the principles and application of the techniques.
-The level of knowledge should reflect that required of a specialist practitioner (see Purpose of the Portfolio).
+The level of knowledge should reflect that required of a specialist practitioner (see Section 2 of this document).
 Questions may be verbal during a tutorial session (if so, keep a record of them), written short questions and answers or multiple-choice exercises.
 The format is at the discretion of the individual trainer and will depend on local circumstances.